Last Updated: April 2026 — Lab tested on pfSense 2.7.2, Proxmox 8.1, Home Assistant 2024.4

 Best VPN for Home Lab 2026

-Full reviews of Mullvad, IVPN, ProtonVPN, and NordVPN — ranked specifically for pfSense integration and home lab use cases.
+Full reviews of Mullvad, IVPN, ProtonVPN, NordVPN, and Hide.Me — ranked specifically for pfSense integration and home lab use cases.

 Read the guide →